VedikaBang/vedikabang_cv/content/Blog/Writeup/HTB-Brutus.md

 > Task 1: 65.2.161.68

 ##### Task 2
 At this point, it is quite evident that the account that's been brute-forced is `root`.
-There are total 4 succesful attempts. two from  the attacker's IP address, and we'll talk about rest of them later.
+There are total 4 successful attempts. two from  the attacker's IP address, and we'll talk about rest of them later.

 ![failed_attempts](/ssh.png)
 > Task 2: root